xiaoylu/leetcode_category/language/Java/Readme.md

 Annotations
 ---
+* An enum is a kind of class and an annotation is a kind of interface.
 * Declared by `@interface MyAnnotations { String spec(); }`
 * Annotations can apply to other annotations
   * @Target, @Retention, @Documented, @Repeatable, @Inherited (Read [this](https://docs.oracle.com/javase/tutorial/java/annotations/predefined.html))